peterjmarko/llm-narrative-framework/README.md

     # For detailed debugging, run with the -Verbose switch
     .\run_experiment.ps1 -Verbose
     ```
+    *   The script manages the entire batch run.
+It automatically detects and **skips** any replications that have already been completed successfully.
+This allows you to safely resume an interrupted batch run without re-doing work.
+To force a re-analysis of existing data, you must use the `--reprocess` mode described in the maintenance section.
-    The script manages the entire batch run, including an automatic repair phase for any failures.
+    *   The script will then automatically enter a repair phase for any failed replications from the current batch.
+    *   **Crucially**, each replication's output directory will now contain a `config.ini.archived` file, making it a self-contained, reproducible artifact.

 3.  **Repeat for All Conditions**: Repeat steps 1-2 for each experimental condition, organizing the outputs into separate folders.